runtimeverification/iele-semantics/iele-gas.md

          <nregs> NREGS </nregs>
 ```

-#### Memory operations
+### Memory operations

 - `REG = load INDEX1 , INDEX2 , WIDTH`
-  In addition to resizing the return register to fit the loaded data,
+  We resize the return register to fit the loaded data
-  the memory needs to potentially be extended to include the entire segment
-  being loaded.
 - `REG = store INDEX1 , INDEX2 , WIDTH`
   the memory needs to potentially be extended to include the entire segment
-  being loaded.
+  being stored.
 - `REG = load INDEX`
   the size of the register needs to be resized to fit the size of the value
   at the INDEX in memory